Part 1 | Part 2 | Part 3 | Part 4 | Part 5 | Examples

 By mid-decade, the proliferation of low-budget horror films with grisly torture as their main theme, e.g., Hostel (2005), Wolf Creek (2005), The Devil's Rejects (2005), Saw I (2004) and Saw II (2005) were reflective of the wartime era's main concerns (the global war on terror, waterboarding, torture in Iraq's Abu Ghraib prison and Guantanamo, etc.).

-The After-Effects of 9/11 and the Iraq War on Film:
+The After-Effects of 9/11, the Iraq War, the Afghanistan War, and the Fight Against Extremist Terrorism on Film: